alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/08_what_anchoring_provides.md

 - A controlled project URL match
 - A visible official confirmation record
 - Public credit for the confirmed project
-- A clean relationship between the project and the foundation
+- Recognized existence through the foundation without merge

 The required source-line is: